Fukushū o Koinegau Saikyō Yūsha wa: Targets

-An adept assassin who makes a sizable fortune working for the greedy and decadent hierarchy of Kurtz on the side.
+An adept military specialist who makes a sizable fortune working for the greedy and decadent hierarchy of Kurtz as a private assassin on the side.

-A target of Raul's vengeance due to having had a hand in killing off the former hero's companions who aided him in storming the Demon Lord's territory before his betrayal for profit.

-He is stalked to his own home and then brutally killed via force-feeding of blood money he had accumulated before bursting like a balloon right before the eyes of his equally reviled sister.
+Being yet another target of Raul's vengeance due to having had a hand in killing off the former hero's companions who aided him in storming the Demon Lord's territory before his betrayal for profit.
+Ekart is stalked to his own home and then brutally killed via force-feeding of a sizable amount of blood money he had accumulated before bursting like a balloon right before the eyes of his equally reviled sister.

 Raul would assume his guise via Illusion Magic to hunt down and terminate yet another revenge target afterward.
 Lucas himself winds up in hell for his prior crimes in life and is manifested before his murderer by the God of Hell when the former hero confronts him.